phnahes/cookbook-deploy/README.md

 -----
 #### Cookbook "deploy::default"

-Just include `deploy` in your node's `run_list` and override the attributes for each project:
+Just include `deploy` in your node's `run_list` and override the attributes for each project.
+The attribute `pkgList` determine the packages that will be searched and installed.

 ```json
 override_attributes(